Art Protesting A Particular War Was First Seen____.

 The Renaissance marked a shift in artistic focus towards humanism, emphasizing the value and potential of human beings.
 This new perspective led to more direct and critical portrayals of war.

 • Leonardo da Vinci: Da Vinci’s sketches and studies of warfare, such as his designs for war machines, reflect his fascination with military technology.
-However, his unfinished masterpiece, The Adoration of the Magi, includes a chaotic battle scene in the background, hinting at the disruption and suffering caused by conflict.
+Still, his unfinished masterpiece, The Adoration of the Magi, includes a chaotic battle scene in the background, hinting at the disruption and suffering caused by conflict.

-• Albrecht Dürer: The German artist Albrecht Dürer, known for his intricate engravings and woodcuts, created The Four Horsemen of the Apocalypse in 1498.
+• Albrecht Dürer: The German artist Albrecht Dürer, known for his involved engravings and woodcuts, created The Four Horsemen of the Apocalypse in 1498.
 This powerful image depicts the biblical figures of Conquest, War, Famine, and Death, riding roughshod over humanity, symbolizing the devastating consequences of war and divine wrath.

 The Modern Era: A Crescendo of Protest